cdtrvmceix/EIXVision/README.md

 # Comparative Study of Five Predictive Algorithms for Eurovision Song Contest Results

-This repository contains the materials datasets and code required to reproduce the results reported in our research paper **A Comparative Study of Five Predictive Algorithms for Eurovision Song Contest Results**
+This repository contains the materials datasets and code required to reproduce the results reported in our research paper **Comparative Study of Five Predictive Algorithms for Eurovision Song Contest Results**

 ## Acknowledgments and Credits